slu-soc5650/week-10/README.md

 ```

 ### Support and Feedback
 Students currently enrolled in this course should seek assistance on Slack and/or during in-person office hours before posting questions or reporting possible bugs.
 Others should see my general policy on [support](.github/SUPPORT.md).
 If you have found a typo or have a suggestion, please check the [contribution guidelines](.github/CONTRIBUTING.md) guidelines before opening an issue.
-Please note that contributions to this project are goverened by a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md) and, for Saint Louis University community members, our various University policies.
+Please note that contributions to this project are governed by a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md) and, for Saint Louis University community members, our various University policies.

+### Additional Materials
+Source `.tex` files for the handouts and assignments for this lecture are available in the [`lecture-10-resources` repository](https://github.com/slu-soc5650/lecture-10-resources).
+These are intended for instructors who wish to use course materials with attribution and for my students who are moving on to present and teach about these topics.

 ## About SOC 4650 & 5650: Introduction to GIS
 ### Course Description